 Building Out the Website for your Online Business

-- It costs money to have the website run through one of those platforms, and once you build the site with one of them, you’re kind of sucked into their ecosystem and financially deterred from leaving.
+- It costs money to have the website run through one of those platforms, and once you build the site with one of them, you’re sucked into their ecosystem and financially deterred from leaving.

 We like Upwork and have hired programmers from there before for some of our projects.
-What’s great about Upwork is that you have total control over the time spent.
+What’s excellent about Upwork is that you have total control over the time spent.
 You can hire a programmer for 1 hour or 100 hours.
 You make the call.

-You can think of it like this: all the content of your website (images, text, videos) need a home.
+You can think of it like this: all the content of your website (images, text, videos) needs a home.
 When you save the content for any given page, it has to get saved to a computer somewhere.
 That’s what the web host provides, and you can check out our guide for the best web hosting companies to find the one that’s right for you.